Carbidopa/levodopa/entacapone: Drug interactions

 Carbidopa/levodopa/entacapone is contraindicated in patients taking a class of antidepressant drugs known as non-selective monoamine oxidase (MAO) inhibitors such as phenelzine and tranylcypromine.
-Combining carbidopa/levodopa/entacapone with these drugs could cause serious—possibly life-threatening—side effects.
-MAO inhibitors should be stopped at least two weeks before starting therapy with carbidopa/levodopa/entacapone.

 Carbidopa/levodopa/entacapone may be combined with the drugs rasagiline or selegiline.
 These drugs are a different type of MAO inhibitor known as selective MAO inhibitors that are often prescribed for Parkinson's disease.
 Many drug interactions involving selegiline are theoretical, primarily based on interactions with non-selective MAO inhibitors; at oral doses the risk of these interactions may be very low.
 However, transdermal selegiline, known by its trade name Emsam, is still contraindicated.
 Transdermal selegiline results in higher plasma levels at which it behaves like a non-selective MAO inhibitor.
 Concominant use of entacapone, a component of carbidopa/levodopa/entacapone, with MAO inhibitors may increase toxicity of MAO inhibitors.
 Levodopa, also a component of carbidopa/levodopa/entacapone, in combination with MAO inhibitors may result in hypertensive reactions.

 Mechanism of action

 Levodopa is the immediate precursor to dopamine.
 Entacapone is a selective, reversible catechol-O-methyltransferase (COMT) inhibitor that prevents the degradation of levodopa.
 Entacapone does not cross the blood–brain barrier.
 Carbidopa is a peripheral aromatic L-amino acid decarboxylase (AADC) inhibitor.
-Carbidopa, which also does not cross the blood–brain barrier, is combined with levodopa to prevent its conversion to dopamine in the periphery.
+It does not cross the blood–brain barrier, either, and therefore does not interfere with levodopa metabolism in the CNS.
+By inhibiting dopa decarboxylase, carbidopa prevents the conversion of levodopa to dopamine in the PNS, increasing the amount of levodopa delivered to the CNS.